Why we are taking strike action

 We do not want to go on strike – we want to be in the classroom, teaching and supporting our amazing children and young people.

-But with one in four teachers leaving the profession within three years of qualifying the education system is falling down around our pupils.
+With one in four teachers leaving the profession within three years of qualifying the education system is falling down around our pupils.

 Even when there is a teacher in the classroom, increasingly they are not qualified in the subject they are teaching.